khotta/Nekonote-Framework/README.md

 # Nekonote Framework

-Nekonote Framework is a small web application framework that helps your web development.
+Simple and Lightweight Ruby Framework for Web Development

 ## Features

 ### Simple
-"Simplicity" is one of most important things.
 Nekonote Framework is simple and easy to learn.

 ### Lightweight
-Nekonote Framework is not full-stack framework.
-It's small and Lightweight.
+It's not a kind of full-stack framework.
+Small and Lightweight.

 ### Rack-based
-Nekonote Framework can generate Rack application easily even if you are not familiar with Rack.
+You can generate a Rack application easily.

 ### MVC
-Nekonote Framework is designed as Push-MVC based architecture.
+It's Push-MVC based architecture.

-### Application Structure
+### Structure
-It's possible to generate a structure of application by running nekonote command.
+You can get started with a application structure.

-### Sanitizing
+### Web Server
-Nekonote Framework can sanitize HTTP request parameters as your expected.
+"nekonote" command can controll a web server.

-### Strict Routes
+### Routing
-You can configure routes easily by the configuration files.
-You may set some rules to them.
+You can define routes for your application in the configuration files.

-### Error Pages
+### Error Routes
-You may configure routes for error pages by the configuration file.
+You may define the routes for when some exceptional things happend.

-### Separable Environments
+### Environments
-It's possible to separate the configuration files by environments.
+You can configure environments for your application.

 ### GUI Debuger
-The GUI-based debugger can display exception details on your browser.
+It can display exception's details on your browser.

-### Multiprocess-safe Logger
+### Logger
-Nekonote Framework provides you safety logging.
-It's multiprocess-safety and thread-safety.
+It provides you thread-safe logging.

-### Liquid Template Engine
+Template Engine
-Liquid is a well-known powerful template engine.
-Templates are rendered by Liquid.
+The templating engine on Nekonote Framework is Liquid.

 ## Getting Started